-Approved qualification for endorsement for scheduled medicines means a qualification obtained by completing a podiatry program of study that has been accredited by the accreditation authority for the podiatry profession and subsequently approved by the Board as providing a qualification for the purpose of endorsement for scheduled medicines for the podiatry profession.
-The program of study is aligned to the NPS MedicineWise Prescribing Competencies Framework16 and includes education and training in podiatric therapeutics as well as clinically supervised practice to ensure that graduates have the required competencies for endorsement for scheduled medicines.
+Approved qualification for endorsement for scheduled medicines means a qualification obtained by completing a podiatry program of study that has been accredited by the accreditation authority for the podiatry profession and subsequently approved by the Board as providing a qualification for the purpose of endorsement for scheduled medicines for the podiatry profession under Pathway A of the Board's ESM registration standard.
+The program of study is aligned to the NPS MedicineWise Prescribing competencies framework5 and includes education and training in podiatric therapeutics as well as clinically-supervised practice to ensure that graduates have the required competencies for endorsement for scheduled medicines.

-Approved qualification in podiatric therapeutics means a qualification that includes education and training in podiatric therapeutics.
-It does not include the clinically supervised practice that is required for endorsement for scheduled medicines.
+Approved qualification in podiatric therapeutics means a qualification obtained by completing a program of study that has been accredited by the accreditation authority for the podiatry profession and subsequently approved by the Board as providing a qualification in podiatric therapeutics for the purpose of Pathway B of the Board's ESM registration standard.
+It includes education and training in podiatric therapeutics but does not include the clinically supervised practice that is required for endorsement for scheduled medicines.

-Board approved online case studies are case studies relevant to endorsement for scheduled medicines delivered online by a university or other approved education provider and approved by the Board.
+Approved online case studies are case studies relevant to endorsement for scheduled medicines delivered online by a university or other approved education provider and approved by the Board.
 These case studies include an assessable component.
-Information about Board-approved online case studies is included in the ESM registration standard and these guidelines.
+Information about approved online case studies is included in the ESM registration standard and these guidelines.

-Ministerial Council means the Australian Health Workforce Ministerial Council.
+Ministerial Council means the Australian Health Workforce Ministerial Council